Medicare Advantage Companies

 Medicare Advantage plans are sold by private insurance companies.
 They cover everything Original Medicare does, but often offer additional benefits.
 Shopping around to find the right company for you can get you the coverage you need at a more affordable price.

-An estimated 24.1 million Americans — 36 percent of all Medicare beneficiaries — were enrolled in Medicare Advantage plans in 2020, according to the Kaiser Family Foundation.
+More than 28 million Americans — 48% of all Medicare beneficiaries — were enrolled in Medicare Advantage plans in 2022, according to the Kaiser Family Foundation.

 Medicare Advantage plans have become increasingly popular in recent years, and the foundation estimates they will account for 51 percent of all Medicare beneficiaries by 2030.